-The fourth year of study is devoted to developing and defending a dissertation proposal and conducting dissertation research.
-Students complete the dissertation in their fourth or possibly fifth year.
+The third and fourth years of study is devoted to developing and defending a dissertation proposal and conducting dissertation research.
+Students complete the dissertation in their third or possibly fourth year.
 (See additional information under Advancement to Candidacy and the Doctoral Dissertation.
-Please take special note of the School-wide deadline that requires students to advance to candidacy for the Ph.D. by the end of their fifth year of study.)
+Please take special note of the Departmental deadline to advance, which is by June 1 of their fourth year.
+If students do not advance by this time, they are not eligible for funding.
+The School-wide deadline that requires students to advance to candidacy for the Ph.D. is the end of their fifth year of study.)
+If students miss the School-wide deadline, they will be considered not in good standing and the School will petition the Dean of Graduate Division to terminate the student from graduate study in the Psychology and Social Behavior PhD program.
 At least two members of the candidacy and dissertation committees must be faculty with a primary affiliation in the Psychology and Social Behavior Department.
+Other committee members may have a secondary appointment in PSB.

 Students must complete all requirements for the Ph.D. in Psychology and Social Behavior by no later than their seventh year of study, adjusted for any approved leaves of absence that the student may have taken.
 It is expected that most students will complete the degree requirements well in advance of this deadline.
 Failure to complete all degree requirements by the end of the seventh year will result in initiation of steps to terminate the student's status as a doctoral student in the Psychology and Social Behavior program.
+All Ph.D. students in the Psychology and Social Behavior program are required to pass a final oral defense of the dissertation.